-Revenues from PCS and service subscriptions, which represents mainly software update subscriptions, help-desk support and unit repairs or replacements, are recognized ratably over the term of the agreement, which is typically between one year and three years.
+Revenues from customer support, which represents mainly, help-desk support and unit repairs or replacements, professional services and ERT services, are recognized ratably, on a straight-line basis, over the term of the related contract, which is typically between one year and three years.
+Renewals of support contracts create new performance obligations that are satisfied over the term with the revenues, recognized ratably, on a straight-line basis, over the renewed period.